 Can you make Italian sauce (like marinara) without oil?

 Answer: Yes!
 A classic Italian tomato marinara can be rich and flavorful without oil.
-Simmer high‑quality tomatoes with garlic, herbs, and a touch of natural sweetener to balance acidity.
+Simmer high‑quality tomatoes with garlic, herbs, and a touch of natural sweetener to even acidity.
 Simmering slowly helps concentrate flavors traditionally carried by oil.

 How do you sauté without oil?